shoebjoarder/Marvellous/README.md

 # Deployed version of the project

-Click this <a href="https://nxgen-backend.herokuapp.com/"> link </a> to instantiate the backend of the deployed project.
+Click this <a href="https://nxgen-backend.herokuapp.com/" target="_blank"> link </a> to instantiate the backend of the deployed project.

-Follow this  <a href="https://nxgen.herokuapp.com/">link</a> to the deployed version of the project.
+Follow this <a href="https://nxgen.herokuapp.com/" target="_blank">link</a> to the deployed version of the project.

 # Screenshots